box-maker/hapi-route-logging/README.md

 Those who have tried other backend frameworks like Django or Flask will have noticed that when you run the development server, this shows information about each request made.
 This plugin tries to imitate this simple functionality, it does this by displaying a brief start at the beginning with basic information and then showing information is brief but useful on every request.

-This plugin is tested with the latest version of Hapi.js

 ![Basic capture](images/screenshots/example_basic.jpg?raw=true)

 ## Install

+### Requirements

+This plugin has been tested to work with Node in version 4.8.0 and higher, there's no guarantee of performance or support on lower versions.

+This plugin is tested with the latest version of Hapi.js

-For installation use the Node Package Manager or Yarn:
+For installation use the Node Package Manager (npm) or Yarn

 ### With npm: